rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

     If you update the setting to `required`, users who do not have multi-factor authentication configured must add it the next time they log in.
-Current users who have not set up multi-factor authentication are logged out after seeing an error message similar to the following example:
+The system logs out current users who have not set up multi-factor authentication after displaying an error message similar to the following example:

     {{<image alt="Force user to log out when multi-factor authentication requirement is not met" src="mfa-force-logout.png" title="Force user to log out when multi-factor authentication requirement is not met">}}

-    When these users log back in, they are guided through the multi-factor authentication set up.
+    When these users log back in, the system guides them through the multi-factor authentication setup.

 ### Configure multi-factor authentication during account log in

-If your account is not configured for multi-factor authentication when required, you are notified about the increase in security requirements and prompted to set up authentication.
+If you did not configure your account for multi-factor authentication when required, the system notifies you about the increase in security requirements and prompts you to set up authentication.

 To access your account, click **Set Up Multi-Factor Authentication.**
 Then, follow the steps to register and verify a